david4096/flask-auth0-example/README.md

 The second template, `templates/key.html` shows the resulting signed `id_token` that has a life span configurable using the Auth0 administration panel.
 It attempts to make to the requests to the `/protected` endpoint every second and renders the response.
 A logout button is provided.

+## Auth0 Configuration

+The settings for this application can be seen [here](https://github.com/david4096/flask-auth0-example/issues/1).

 ## Notes

 Web tokens are signed JSON that can be used to guarantee identity, however, a server is required to maintain it's own state regarding logins.
 Different APIs manage their keys differently, offering TTL, changes in authorization level, etc.